SchmidtDSE/retrospectives/20250611_GlobalPlasticsTool_Polyfill.md

 **Discovery Date**: June 10, 2025 during routine third-party resource audit.

-**Impact**: Currently we believe that there was no compromise of our systems or users.
+**Impact**: None.
+Currently we believe that there was no compromise of our systems or users though this was classified as a near-miss.

-**Status**: Incident closed - no evidence of compromise but preventive measures implemented.
+**Status**: Incident closed as a near-miss but preventive measures implemented.

 ## Technical Details
 This supply chain attack relied on injecting malicious code and impacted [hundreds of thousands of hosts including government services](https://censys.com/blog/july-2-polyfill-io-supply-chain-attack-digging-into-the-web-of-compromised-domains).
 We beelive were not impacted due to privacy protections we put in place for our users but these same measures also prevented our discovery of this near-miss.